This article was updated on September 24, 2022.

-Creating and/or verifying a Google My Business account is one of the most important things a local business can do to show up in Google search results organically.
-A Google My Business listing is required for a business to show up on Google Maps.
-If your business is incorporated, you may already have a listing in Google My Business.
+Creating and/or verifying a Google Business Profile (formerly known as Google My Business) account is one of the most important things a local business can do to show up in Google search results organically.
+A Google Business listing is required for a business to show up on Google Maps.
+If your business is incorporated, you may already have a listing in Google Business.
 In this case, claiming and verifying the listing is your first step toward optimizing it.

-- Go to google.com/business to sign into your Google My Business account.
+- Go to google.com/business to sign into your Google Business Profile account.

 - If you manage more than one business, the Manage locations page will open.

 - Click on the name of the business.

 - Your Google Business home page will open.
 (If you only manage one business on Google, you will not need to navigate through the Manage locations page.)

 - Select the options button (three vertical dots) in the upper right corner of your management tools menu.
 In the menu that comes up, click “Business Profile settings.”

 - The Managers dialogue will open.
 Click the “Add” icon just below the text.